Skip to Content

 💡

-The demo environment comes pre-configured with a pipeline that ingests events from the demo_events Kafka topic into the demo_events table in ClickHouse.
+After running glassflow setup-demo, a pipeline ingests events from the demo_events Kafka topic into the demo_events table in ClickHouse.
 You can view this pipeline in the GlassFlow UI.

 When you’re done testing, stop and clean up the local environment: